Idaho officials suspend steelhead season in face of lawsuit

-COEUR D’ALENE, Idaho (AP) — Idaho wildlife officials have decided to suspend the current steelhead fishing season due to a possible federal lawsuit by six conservation groups contending the state’s steelhead regulations harm wild steelhead.
+COEUR D’ALENE, Idaho (AP) — Idaho wildlife officials have decided to suspend the current steelhead fishing season because of a possible federal lawsuit by six conservation groups contending the state’s steelhead regulations harm federally protected wild steelhead.

-The Idaho Fish and Game Commission on Wednesday voted to end the current season Dec.
+The Idaho Fish and Game Commission on Wednesday voted to end the current season on Dec.
 7.

 Idaho Rivers United, Friends of the Clearwater and other groups in a notice of their intent to sue last month say Idaho doesn’t have an approved Fisheries Management and Evaluation Plan to allow steelhead fishing.